How to Write an Effective Product Requirements Document (PRD)

 The product requirements document (PRD) has been called the product manager’s best friend.
-It serves as compass, roadmap and GPS in helping guide your product to launch.
-Give your PRD its due attention and it will become your trusted assistant — your righthand man (or woman!)
+It serves as compass, roadmap, and GPS in helping guide your product to launch.
+Give your PRD its due attention and it will become your trusted assistant!

 The PRD is a living document to which everyone on your development team contributes and refers throughout the development process.

-But unless you’re in a sector where documentation formats are prescribed by government or industry standards, your organization will need to come up with its own PRD format or template.
+While a PRD can technically be maintained in any number of forms, like Word, spreadsheets, or a database, having a requirements management solution like Jama Connect offers many benefits and time saving features – we’ll get into that later!
+But unless you’re in a sector where documentation formats are prescribed by government or industry standards, your organization will need to come up with its own PRD format or template, unless assisted by a formal requirements management platform with pre-built templates.
 Having a standardized template ensures everyone involved in product development can easily navigate the PRD and “be on the same page” with the rest of the team.

 In this article, we’ll cover:

 - Steps you should take in creating a PRD